 We can determine if the multimeter that we are using is calibrated by looking or checking if it has a calibration label stick to it.
 It contains the calibration date and due date of the instrument. (see image).

-Fluke 87 V Digital Multimeter is one of the best multimeter today.
+Fluke 87 V Digital Multimeter is one of the best multimeters today.
 As a simple review, it has a higher accuracy, wider frequency range and higher resolution compared to others.

-What makes it more usefull is that it has a built in temperature measurement ( just do not forget to include the thermocouple probe and connector in the set).
+What makes it more useful is that it has a built-in temperature measurement ( just do not forget to include the thermocouple probe and connector in the set).
 Almost all the measuring capabilities are added in one package.

 As a calibration technician, utilizing this kind of measuring device is a good investment and a big help on your troubleshooting environment.
-But having the knowledge to verify its accuracy is also a big plus because you are not just making an accurate measurements but also a reliable measurements.
-You will have a higher confidence on the performance of your multimeter.
+But having the knowledge to verify its accuracy is also a big plus because you are not just making an accurate measurement but also a reliable measurement.
+You will have a higher confidence in the performance of your multimeter.

-Fluke 5522A provides this requirements.
-The connections are also simple, if you know how to use the mulitmeters during testing, the connections are the same while using the Fluke 5522A calibrator.
-The only difference is the current connection, usually, current are connected in series with the load, in using Fluke 5522A, it is directly connected in the port of Fluke 5522A, which makes it very simple.
+Fluke 5522A provides this requirement.
+The connections are also simple, if you know how to use the multimeter during testing, the connections are the same while using the Fluke 5522A calibrator.
+The only difference is the current connection, usually, current is connected in series with the load, in using Fluke 5522A, it is directly connected in the port of Fluke 5522A, which makes it very simple.

 The reading of the Fluke 87 V multimeter is compared by the electrical signal generated from fluke 5522A Multi Product Calibrator.
 The Multi Product Calibrator can simulate almost all the required signal needed to verify the accuracy of Fluke 87 multimeter.
 This procedure is applicable almost to all multimeters whether analog or digital.